 To get started with Shopify email marketing, you’ll need to go into your dashboard and click on Campaigns in the left-hand menu.
 Next, click the button on the top right of the screen labeled Create campaign.
 Doing this will reveal a popup window, where you’ll see a list of different marketing channels.
 Click on Shopify Email to get started.

 Once your email campaign has loaded, you’ll be greeted with the Shopify email templates page, where you can select a starting point for the look and feel of your first email.
 You can then click Preview to take a closer look at a template, or Select, to begin creating an email right away.
 Selecting one of the Shopify email templates will take you to a screen where you can customize the design, adding your own logo and color scheme, for example.

 Design and Layout

 Even if you’re only making minor modifications to Shopify email templates, try to keep the design fresh and uncluttered.
 Add any branding to the top of the template, where it can easily be seen, and match the colors to those of your store.

 If you want to start from scratch and you’d prefer a clean, minimal look, there’s absolutely nothing wrong with that.
 In fact, in some instances, these types of emails actually convert better, so don’t feel you have to get too fancy with graphics and photos.

 As a rule, concise and simple are best.
 Think about your own inbox: There’s a lot of promotional emails in there vying for your attention, and if you’re like most people, you’ll delete anything that doesn’t hook you in a couple of seconds.

-To apply that to your own Shopify email marketing, remember to stay customer-focused, get straight to the point, and put the juicy discounts along with exciting information at the top of the page.
+To apply that to your own Shopify email marketing, remember to stay customer-focused, get straight to the point, follow your brand style guide, and put the juicy discounts along with exciting information at the top of the page.

 Segmenting Your Audience & Why Its Important